As executor, you take on a lot of responsibility, but what, if anything, are you entitled to?

 Out-of-pocket expenses

 These are expenses you incur directly related to carrying out your tasks as executor.
-Common examples are parking fees, travel costs and deposits paid for services required by the estate such as cleaning, insurance or the funeral.
+Common examples are parking fees, travel costs and fees paid for services required by the estate such as cleaning, insurance or the funeral.

 Legal fees and other professional fees